You’ve all heard it, folks.

 Or between Sunnis and Shias in Islam?
 There were differing interpretations of what was written.

 You could assert there is one, objective interpretation of the document when it was initially written, sure.
 But aren’t you every bit as biased as the person disagreeing with you?

 It’s a tough call to make, and at the end of the day, you’re really going along with the dictates of your own conscious.

-In fact, you could predict their opinions based on the case (gay marriage, abortion, etc.).
-Even though that completely goes against the founding principle of the Supreme Court.
+In fact, you could predict what their opinions would be based on the case (gay marriage, abortion, etc.).
+Even though that completely goes against the principle of the Supreme Court in the first place.

 People are people.
 They can’t be trusted to make decisions that are fair and unbiased.
 Another feature of the Branch that the Founders overlooked is the selection process for the Justices.

 In contrast to the democratic elections of the President and members of Congress, the people have no direct say in who the Justices will be.
 Instead, they’re hand-picked by the sitting President and confirmed by the Senate.

 Where is the people’s say in all of this?